algogrit/blog.gauravagarwalr.com/src/content/posts/2021-06-04-explicit-mutability.md

 ## What about functional languages?

 Functional languages promote the concept of immutability.
-The above example doesn't translate just as well in these languages, as you would have to rebing the `"variable"` to it's new value.
+The above example doesn't translate just as well in these languages, as you would have to rebind the `"variable"` to it's new value.

 ```clj
 ;; Trying to mutate a key in a HashMap